eth-sri/zkay/README.md

 ## Type-Check Contracts

-To type-check a BPL file `test.bpl` without compiling it, run:
+To type-check a BPL file `test.bpl` in `/path/to/contract` without compiling it, run:

 ```bash
 # run docker container